Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- Discriminator (D): Distinguish real and fake data.
 - Training:
 	- Train G and D at the same time
-		- G try to generate fake data such that D cannot distinguish
+		- G try to generate fake data such that D cannot distinguish.
 		- D try to get better at judging real and fake data.

 ---